git/git.github.io/rev_news/drafts/edition-56.md

   members with their email addresses and by saying that they can also be contacted individually.

-  In general even if there was some disagreement, most of the people taking part in the discussion agreed with Peff's patches.
-Junio though later sent a
+  Even though there was some disagreement, in general most of the people taking part in the discussion agreed with Peff's patches.
+Junio later sent a
   [follow-up email](https://public-inbox.org/git/xmqqd0f6n5a4.fsf_-_@gitster-ct.c.googlers.com/)
-  with the subject "Raise your hand to Ack jk/code-of-conduct if your Ack fell thru cracks" to get more developers to formally agree with the final patch which several did.
+  with the subject "Raise your hand to Ack jk/code-of-conduct if your Ack fell thru cracks" to get more developers to formally agree with the final patch, which then several did.

   The commit adding the Code of Conduct has since been merged into the master branch.